 "Following an abduction while on company business, international whistleblower Dr. Adriana Sanford has distinguished herself by educating executives, thousands of college students, and the public at large on global threats and the dangers of corporate corruption.
 The international television commentator appears regularly as a CNN analyst/contributor to over 49 million households in the United States and Latin America.

 Dr. Sanford is frequently described as “an audience grabber” and as having “the unique ability to speak to students, captains of industry, and academicians all in the same audience."
-With fluency in four languages, she serves as a keynote to leading think tanks, non-profits, and multinationals in the U.S. and Latin America, including the keynote in Mexico City for one of the largest IT, telecom, technology and security conferences in Latin America for Spanish-speaking professionals specializing in audit, security, cyber ethics, cyber security, governance and IT risk.
+With fluency in four languages, she serves as a keynote to leading think tanks, non-profits, and multinationals in the U.S. and Latin America, including the keynote in Mexico City for one of the largest IT, telecom, technology and security conferences in Latin America for Spanish-speaking professionals specializing in audit, security, cyber ethics, cybersecurity, governance and IT risk.
 Last year, Dr. Sanford provided keynote addresses in Chile for Corporación de Estudios para Latinoamérica (CIEPLAN), which is one of Latin America's leading think tanks.
-Over the last decade, she has lectured at more than 130 industry conferences and fora and worked with a broad range of global organizations to foster responsibility within the private sector and encourage foundations of trust and integrity in foreign markets, including global entities such as ISACA, ISSA, RSA, Institute for Supply Management, and Rotary International.
+Over the last decade, she has lectured at more than 130 industry conferences and fora and worked with a broad range of global organizations to foster responsibility within the private sector and encourage foundations of trust and integrity in foreign markets, including global entities such as Institute for Supply Management and Rotary International.
+Her one-day sessions and corporate training lectures through ISACA, ISSA, and RSA (among others) provide security, accounting, auditing, and legal professionals with CPE, ABA, and CLE credits.

 Dr. Sanford provides high impact experiential courses featuring real-world encounters that demonstrate the complexities of open-ended situations and the severe consequences that may result from foreign jurisdiction non-compliance.
 Have you ever been on a path where no path you take is the correct path?
 As the former in-house counsel of a Fortune 50 company, Dr. Sanford warns that legal ethics rules vary in foreign countries and sometimes conflict with domestic rules, which places U.S. companies, executives, and in-house counsel in the legal and moral dilemma of deciding which laws and ethical rules to follow and which to break.